Coping with the Parental Alienation Syndrome

 As you rightly say, although not known by a common term, the phenomenon you describe is already familiar to a wide range of practitioners within the family justice system.
-I am not though convinced that it is either necessary or appropriate for the court welfare service to attempt to Impose on the courts a single definition of what obviously a complex matter.
-The fresh guidance which will emerge from our current work preparing national standards for the probation service will touch on the overall task of speaking with children, but I do not envisage that it will refer in terms to “parental alienation syndrome”.
-Court welfare officers exercise a considerable degree of discretion in their work with families and are already fully aware of the dangers inherent in accepting children’s statements at face value and of the possibility of parents manipulating children to their own ends.
+I am not though convinced that it is either necessary or appropriate for the court welfare service to attempt to Impose on the courts a single definition of what is obviously a complex matter.
+The fresh guidance which will emerge from our current work preparing national standards for the probation service will touch on the overall task of speaking with children, but I do not envisage that it will refer in terms to "parental alienation syndrome".
+Court welfare officers exercise a considerable degree of discretion in their work with families and are already fully aware of the dangers inherent in accepting children's statements at face value and of the possibility of parents manipulating children to their own ends.

 Although we would be interested in the results of any further research into emotional child abuse, I am afraid that we are not able to offer any financial assistance for this project.

 Letter of 24th November 1993